Purchasing's Strategic Contribution

 • Staying Aloft.
 In the early 2000s, Southwest Airlines used a commodities hedge to protect against price increases in jet fuel.
 The result: when oil prices skyrocketed, Southwest Airlines made money as key rivals struggled.

 • Surviving a Pandemic.
 The COVID-19 pandemic triggered a series of supply shortages.
 One of the biggest involved microchips and the auto industry.
 Early in the pandemic, economic lockdowns cratered new car demand.
 Reactively, auto makers canceled orders of computer chips.
 Consumer electronics companies snapped up the excess chip supply.
-By 2021, demand for cars surged.
-Automakers couldn't get enough chips to ramp up production.
+As the pandemic ramped down, demand surged, and automakers couldn't get enough chips to ramp up production.
 Empty dealership lots led to skyrocketing prices.
-The average cost of a new car in the U.S. topped $45,000 in December 2021, an all-time high.2 One car company, Toyota, didn't cancel as many chip orders meaning it had supply on hand to keep production lines running.
-The result: Toyota produced and sold more cars, overtaking GM as 2021's best-selling auto maker in the U.S.
+The average cost of a new car in the U.S. topped $45,000 in December 2021, an all-time high, and is now (as of May 2023) $48,528.2 One car company, Toyota, didn't cancel as many chip orders during this time, and was able to keep production lines running.
+The result: Toyota produced and sold more cars, overtaking GM in 2021 as the best-selling auto maker in the US.

 As a purchasing professional, you always need to ask, "What do I buy that might suffer a supply shortage?"
 Proactive scanning makes you a better decision maker—consider our examples above.
 By anticipating supply shortages, you can buy in advance like P&G, hedge against price increases like Southwest, or become a customer of choice for key suppliers like Toyota.
 You need to know resource markets well enough to ensure that your firm never suffers a work stoppage because of a materials shortage.